SwiftPackageIndex/SwiftPackageIndex-Server/README.md

 env VERSION=2.47.11 docker-compose -f app.yml up -d
 ```

 to bring up the full stack.
 The `VERSION` variable references a tag name or a git sha.
-You can either rely on docker pulling a previously built image from the registry or build and tag the current version locally:
+You can either rely on docker pulling a previously built image from the registry or build and tag a version you want to run locally:

 ```
 $ make docker-build